niledatabase/nile-js/packages/server/README.md

 | api.cookieKey | `string`     |                 | Key for API cookie.
 Default is `token`.                                  |
 | api.token     | `string`     | NILEDB_TOKEN    | Token for API authentication.
 Mostly for debugging.                      |
 | debug         | `boolean`    |                 | Flag for enabling debug logging.                                         |

+## Learn more

+- You can learn more about Nile and the SDK in [https://thenile.dev/docs]
+- You can find detailed code examples in [our main repo](https://github.com/niledatabase/niledatabase)
+- Nile SDK interacts with APIs in Nile Auth service.
+You can learn more about it in the [repository](https://github.com/niledatabase/nile-auth) and the [docs](https://thenile.dev/docs/auth)